CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-## Adım 5:  Tünelleme ile mail bağlama
+## Step 5: Connecting email via tunneling

-1-  önceki screen'den ctrl + a d ile çıkın  sonra yeni bir screen oluşturun
+1-  Exit the previous screen with Ctrl + A D. Then create a new screen.